esperantojs/esperanto/README.md

 * Renaming imports (e.g. `import { unlink as rm } from 'fs'`)
 * Source maps
 * Tidy up the result a bit further
+* Allow named modules, if you're into that

 ## Credits